xzenggit/en/_posts/2016-11-30-notes-for-ESL.md

 The Gauss-Markov theorem implies that the least sqaures estimator has the smallest mean sqaured error of all linear estimators with no bias.

+Best-subset selection finds for each k the subset of size k that gives smallest residual sum of squares.

+Rather than search through all possible subsets, we can seek a good path through them.
+Forward-stepwise selection starts with the intercept, and then sequentially adds into the model the predictor that most improves the fit.
+It is a greedy algorithm.

+Backward-stepwise selection starts with the full model, and sequentially deletes the predictor that has the least impact on the fit.
+The candidate for dropping is the variable with the smallest Z-score.

+Shrinkage Methods: Ridge (L2 norm), Lasso (L1 norm), Elastic Net (combine both).
+Ridge regression may be preferred because it shrinks smoothly, rather than in discrete steps.
+Lasso falls somewhere between ridge regression and best subset regression, and enjoys some of the properties of each.